 Right now if you go down to any children’s football match you will see a pattern, this pattern comes from a perception of what the game is here, what it looks like and how it’s structured.
 This perception is based on our own “Soccer” culture.
 We do not have multiple reference points as to how to play and facilitate the game for our kids which is the foundation of the game.
 Our reference point is simply based on competition.
 What has made things even worse is that with the inception of the A-league it has killed off any means for the traditional NSL/NPL clubs to generate revenue streams for growth and in most cases just survival.
 This has led to annual hikes in fees to a point where it has become almost impossible for families with modest means to participate at an advanced level.
 There are very few if any consistent pathways for kids.

-I am geared toward the technical part of the game so I will highlight how I believe the technical structure should be implemented.
+I am geared toward the technical part of the game so I will highlight how the technical structure could be implemented.
 Years ago I attended a seminar with Aime Jaquet, Frances world cup winning coach.
 He highlighted how France revolutionised their youth and coaching system and how it led the nation to its first-ever world cup success.
 There are aspects of how they did things which would not be too difficult to replicate here in terms of Coaching education and structures.
-What I had in mind is loosely comprised from years of research and observation:
+What I had in mind is loosely comprised of years of research and observation:

 We should immediately begin to put together a plan for opening a National Football Museum that includes every aspect of the game!
 We require a national headquarters of a world-class standard like that of the RSFF in “Ciudad de futbol” in Spain, possibly Valentine park where the Museum could be incorporated into the current set up.

 A Football Sporting Director would be appointed under the direct guidance of the “NFC” National Football Committee.
+Football Managers would oversee different areas of the game.
 A National technical director would be appointed to deliver the action plan to the state TDs.
 The state TD’s would, in turn, deliver the action plan to regional and district TD’s.
 What was formerly Associations are now districts with a TD.
 Within each district would also consist of a district or regional manager for administration purposes.
 These districts and regional TD’s would be in charge of club TD’s who then pass on the action plan to coaches and parents.

 The philosophy and methodology, the playing structure, rules and formats and how our football culture evolves will be shaped via the NFC, the NFC works via consultation with every area of the game.
 Everyone gets a say, the job of the NFC is to gather information on the game.
 Through consultation, the best possible action plan for unifying a consistent model is created and implemented.
 The NFC would also work directly with the FFA’s CEO to ensure that the best framework for professional and semi-professional comps are maximised for successful outcomes.

 The FFA would no longer be a separate entity, but it is managed via two distinct pathways.
 The FFA is there to ensure that the game is streamlined administratively.
 Fiscal responsibility, marketing and to oversee the success of the National teams in all its forms.
-The NFC along with the CEO and his departments work in alignment with the recommendations of the NFC from information gathered from a broad spectrum.
+The NFC along with the FFA CEO and his departments work in alignment with the recommendations of the NFC from information gathered from a broad spectrum.
 By doing it like this we would have trained TD’s who’s jobs are to pass on the national training model.
 That model should be based on empowering coaches to teach holistically before tactically.
-The main emphasis in junior football should be developing skilful players who can play and make decisions autonomously.
-The learning should be game led, the game is the centre of all learning, not the coach.
-Moving away from yell and tell and only focusing on tactics through competitions when children are cognitively and technically ready to learn tactical elements, this should be held off at least until U14.
-This and many other small changes can make a huge difference.
-Growing the talent pool means that we ensure that adults do not hijack our children’s game.
-The system we envisage must be based on principles.

-Perhaps and more than likely this is nothing more than pie in the sky stuff!
-I did say I am no expert.
-But wouldn’t it be nice if, for the first time since 2005 when we began a new path toward new football, we could have “the people” not a person or political agendas in charge of the game.
+Wouldn’t it be nice if, for the first time since 2005 when we began a new path toward new football, we could have “the people” not a person or political agendas in charge of the game?
 We could finally have people who understand both the cost of everything as well as the value of everything.
-Through unity, we can affect positive change not just to the game we all love but to our world.
-Now is the time, so I hope that someone upstairs reads this and it ignites a spark and provides an alternate reality to our game!
+Now is the time, so I hope this provides an alternate reality to our game!